DORAEMON: Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation: Introduction

-Although VLM-based zero-shot navigation methods offer a novel perspective for adapting to unfamiliar environments, they still face numerous challenges in practical applications.
-On the one hand, VLMs typically take task descriptions and observation histories as input \cite{shah2023lm}\cite{goetting2024end}.
-However, due to the discrete nature of input image descriptions at each time step, this spatiotemporal discontinuity often makes it difficult for VLMs to understand the relationships between targets and obstacles in complex environments.
-On the other hand, while many existing navigation systems incorporate some form of memory functionality, most VLM methods \cite{ramakrishnan2025doesspatialcognitionemerge,nasiriany2024pivotiterativevisualprompting,rahmanzadehgervi2025visionlanguagemodelsblind} adopt a single-step decision paradigm, treating historical information merely as a reference log.
-Even though End-to-End methods like VLMnav\cite{goetting2024end} utilize historical information, they typically store this information in a flat, unstructured manner, which fundamentally limits their ability to perform long-range navigation.
-Additionally, VLMs sometimes insufficient understanding of task semantics often leads to poor decision-making (e.g., going to look for a TV but finding a computer instead), and the lack of reliable check mechanisms for navigation states frequently results in unreliable behaviors such as spinning in place during navigation tasks.
-Fig~\ref{fig:teaser} conceptually illustrates limitations of traditional VLN methods and contrasts them with the cognitive-inspired approach of our DORAEMON.
+Even though end-to-end methods like VLMnav\cite{nasiriany2024pivot,goetting2024end} utilize historical information, they typically store this information in a flat, unstructured manner, which fundamentally limits their ability to perform long-range navigation.
+Additionally, VLMs sometimes insufficient understanding of task semantics often leads to poor decision-making, and the lack of reliable check mechanisms for navigation states frequently results in unreliable behaviors such as spinning in place during navigation tasks.

-Inspired by cognitive science ‘Decentralized Ontology’ principles \cite{bouquet2004contextualizing} suggesting human knowledge is often represented and accessed in a distributed and context-dependent manner rather than via a single monolithic structure, we propose the Decentralized Ontology-aware Reliable Agent with Enhanced Memory Oriented Navigation (DORAEMON), which consists mainly of Ventral Stream and Dorsal Stream.
-The Ventral Stream processes object identity (``what'') information, while the Dorsal Stream handles spatial (``where'') processing in the human brain.